 The Ecology Program has access to a variety of facilities for ecological research, including:

-- Special instrument rooms and an analytical facility for analysis of photosynthesis, soil mineralization, plant water potential, plant growth and phenology, and micrometerology;
+- Special instrument rooms and an analytical facility for analysis of photosynthesis, soil mineralization, plant water potential, plant growth and phenology, and micrometerology (Questions about the Ecological Analytical Laboratory should be directed to Lisa Thurn);

-- the Coastal Waters Laboratory on San Diego Bay, with a dive locker, indoor and outdoor mesocosm areas, wet labs, cold rooms, and computer stations;
+- the Coastal and Marine Institute Laboratory on San Diego Bay, with a dive locker, indoor and outdoor mesocosm areas, wet labs, cold rooms, and computer stations;

 - a microchemical core facility for DNA sequencing;